 ✗ Not For: Service-focused customers

-- Download Speed: 3/5.
-Depending on the plan you choose, download speeds range from 10Mbps to 940Mbps and a 1.25TB data cap.
+Depending on the Cox internet plan you choose, download speeds range from 10Mbps to 940Mbps and a 1.25TB data cap.
 So it’s best if you shell out some extra dough for a higher-tier option for multi-person gaming and streaming if you sign up with Cox.

 Guide to High Speed Internet